 If you would like a representative to come and speak to your students about our charity and what we are working to achieve, please don’t hesitate to contact us and we will arrange a convenient date for you.

-If you would like to talk to us about your school or college helping Alexander Devine, please contact Janet or Lynn on 0845 055 8276 or email:
+If you would like to talk to us about your school or college helping Alexander Devine, please contact the fundraising team on 0845 055 8276 or email: